Virtual ticket holders: Check your email for links to the sessions!

 What does a high quality berry – elderberry, black currant, aronia, or honeyberry – look like?
 Feel like?
 Taste like?
 What are the key preparation, practices, and processes needed to grow a consistent berry from year to year?
 How hard is it?
 What has worked and what hasn’t worked?
 What mistakes have been made and what can others learn from those?
 What should growers, processors, buyers, and consumers expect in growing, handling, processing, purchasing, and consuming these berries?
 Come find out what a panel of growers do and share your tips, tricks, and practices as well!

-This panel of food system leaders discuss topics in processing, distributing, and connecting people to perennially grown foods through the marketplace.
+Food system leaders discuss topics in processing, distributing, and connecting people to perennially grown foods through the marketplace.
 From farm to table and producer to consumer, these leaders play a role in growing access to healthy, locally grown foods that are beneficial for the environment.
-We will especially look to talk about challenges and overcoming those challenges as it relates to getting products to market.
+We will talk about challenges and overcoming them to get products to market.

 Tuesday, October 8th